codewithheeren/Java/Material/Java Day 6.md

 - When use this code System.exit(); then program termination

-## Return Statement

-- No method can contain multiple return statements
-- Return statement must be the last statement of the method

 ### Exception Handling with Method Overriding

 - There should be a parent to child relationship for exception hierarchy